kyma-incubator/compass/docs/tutorials/08-01-establish-secure-connection-with-compass.md

     The response contains a certificate chain, a valid client certificate signed by the Kyma Certificate Authority (CA), and the CA certificate.

     After you receive the certificates, decode the certificate chain with the base64 method and use it in your application.

+    See also, how to [renew](08-02-maintain-secure-connection-with-compass.md) a client certificate.